Chapter 2

 One activity involves trying to move a needle on the screen of the laptop by focusing his attention inside a small black device about the size of a fat memory stick.
 Another activity has him just looking at random pictures while wearing a brainwave monitor cap.
 For the most part, the pictures are benign and often boring.

-Most of their time is spent leisurely above deck, in their quarters, or exploring the ship.
+Most of Medic’s and The Handler’s time is spent leisurely above deck, in their quarters, or exploring the ship.
 Sometimes they’re together, sometimes alone.

 The boat isn’t very large or very pretty, basically just a converted cargo vessel that probably shouldn’t be out in the middle of an ocean.
 Inside there are numerous casino-like refurbishments matching Lukas’ aesthetic.
 Medic and The Handler agree it’s all pretty tacky and tasteless.